 A lot of parents have wondered whether paying their kids money to do household chores counts as a deduction and eligible for a Roth IRA.
 Sadly, the answer is no. Doing household chores is simply part of “parental training.”

 Your child has to be doing actual work for your business.
 The child needs to be treated as any other employee or freelancer.
 The child also needs to also be earning a “reasonable wage.”
 You cannot pay them $1,000/hour to wash the dishes.

 Here are are appropriate income sources for Roth IRA contributions:

 - After-tax income from a person outside your family, e.g. your neighbor pays your kid to mow his lawn.

 - A job at a company, e.g. your kid works a minimum wage job bagging groceries.

-- Your company, e.g. your kid makes money mixing batter for your cupcake business.
+- Your small business, e.g. your kid makes money mixing batter for your cupcake business.